Structural – Electrical – Mechanical – Plumbing

 OWNER / BUILDER

 Proof of ownership required.
-Warranty Deed or Tax Statement.
+Warranty Deed, Settlement Statement, or Tax Statement.

 - Owner / Builder affidavit must be filled out completely, meet with chief of each discipline that you are pulling a permit for and have them sign off on affidavit, prior to submitting permit applications (all contractors will fill out their own permits and will be submitted with your permit).